xrcyz/Knowledge-Base/README.md

 **What is an embedding?**

 A mapping of an object to an arbitrary vector.
-Ideally this creates some kind of clustering in N-space, which we can start splicing up with nodes into classified regions.
+Ideally this creates some kind of clustering in N-space by class.

+Example: maybe we have a dataset of elephants described by 10,000 parameters.
+To massage the data into useful clusters, maybe we can map that 10,000 N-space down to a 2D space with only two paramters.

 **What is a pooling layer?**